Myriad-Dreamin/tinymist/editors/neovim/README.md

 autocmd BufNewFile,BufRead *.typ setfiletype typst
 ```

-## Extra settings
+## Extra Settings

 ### Configuring LSP Server

 To configure LSP server, you can edit the `opts.servers.tinymist.settings`.
-For example, if you want to export PDF onType and output files in `$root_dir/target` directory:
+For example, if you want to export PDF on typing and output files in `$root_dir/target` directory:

 ```lua
 return {